 Fox Talbot Museum

 One man’s ambition changed the way we see the world, forever.
-William Henry Fox Talbot, polymath and pioneer of Victorian photography, moved to Lacock Abbey in 1827 and created the earliest surviving photographic negative in 1835, taken of a small window in the abbey's South Gallery.
+William Henry Fox Talbot, polymath and pioneer of Victorian photography, created the earliest surviving photographic negative in 1835 at Lacock Abbey.

 For us today it seems normal to take photos of the world around us.
 We use a camera or phone almost daily, snapping pictures of friends and family, beautiful landscapes, even the food we eat.